Paperwork is a given during any type of legal transaction. And selling your house in Saint Paul MN won’t be an exception.

 Disclose!
 Disclose!
 Disclose!

 Before you begin talks with your buyer about an offer, ensure that you have prepared a Property Disclosure.
-A property disclosure will detail any known defects or malfunctions on the home.
+A property disclosure (or real estate disclosure in the Minneapolis area) is a legal document that details any known defects or malfunctions on the home.
 Failure to do so can lead to legal entanglements and expenses when selling your house in Saint Paul.

 The deed to your property designates its legal ownership and must be presented to the buyer for careful review.
 The deed for your house in Saint Paul must be transferred after the sale to the name of the new owner.